ioccc-src/winner/bugs.md

 # Bugs and (Mis)features

-There are a number of known problems with IOCCC winners: many of which have to do with differences between today's compiler environments and those of today.
+There are a number of known problems with IOCCC entries: many of which have to do with differences between today's compiler environments and those of today.
 In some cases the original code has a bug, some of which were recently discovered and many of which were fixed.
 In some cases attempt to port older code to more modern environments introduced bugs.

-The following is a known list of **BUGS and (mis)FEATURES** in IOCCC winners.
+The following is a known list of **BUGS and (mis)FEATURES** in IOCCC entries.

 Can you fix/improve entries not under the INABIAF (it's not a bug it's a feature)?
 You are **VERY WELCOME** to try.